ch00226855/CMP167_Summer2020/Week06_Loops.md

 - **Example 3:** Write a for loop where the loop index increments from 0 to 9.
 Print the square of the loop index during each iteration.
 - **Example 4:** Print the first 10 powers of 2: 1, 2, 4, 8, ...
 - **Example 5:** Write a for loop where the loop index increments from 0 to 20, only covering even numbers.
 Print the loop index during each iteration.
-- **Example 6:** Write a for loop where the loop index increments from 1 to 19, only covering odd numbers.
-Print the loop index during each iteration.
+- **Example 6:** Write a for loop where the loop index increments from -11 to 19, only covering odd numbers.
+Print the loop index during each iteration and calculate the sum of these numbers.
 - **Example 7:** Write a for loop where the loop index *decrements* from 9 to 0.
-Print the loop index during each iteration.
+Print the loop index during each iteration and calculate the sum of these numbers.
 - **Example 8:** Write a for loop where the loop index *decrements* as 90, 80, 70, ..., 0.
-Print the loop index during each iteration.
+Print the loop index during each iteration and calculate the sum of these numbers..
 - **Example 9:** Write a for loop where the loop index *decrements* from 9 to 0, while the loop still prints 90, 80, ..., 0
 - **Example 10:** Use while loops to achieve the same output from Example 1 - 9.